 So even though おう looks like it should be [o-u] it is actually read as [oo].

-To make matters even worse, there are a few expectations to the above rules!
+To make matters even worse, there are a few exceptions to the above rules!

 Meaning that sometimes you’ll see え and お written for the second mora, or sometimes the い and う actually are the [i] and [u] sounds respectively.